klinquist/klinquist.github.io/waterheater.md

 Rheem uses the [ClearBlade](https://www.clearblande.com) platform and have both an HTTP and an MQTT API.
 I was able to use CharlesProxy on my iPhone to man-in-the-middle the HTTP API to understand how to get a bearer token (a JWT) as well as capture the webhooks the phone sends when you enter/leave a geofence to put your devices in away mode.

 ClearBlade documentation told me about user and device topics.
-With my bearer token, I was able to publish to publish to topics `user/{userId}/desired` (desired state - where requests are made) and subscribe to `user/{userId}/reported` (reported state - where acknowledgements happen).
+With my bearer token, I was able to publish to the topic `user/{userId}/desired` (desired state - where requests are made) and subscribe to the topic `user/{userId}/reported` (reported state - where acknowledgements happen).
 I was already familiar with this concept as I have extensive experience with AWS IoT Core, which uses similar nomenclature.

 I tried subscribing to `#` (MQTT wildcard)...and immediately got a flood of data that included: